Robin-C/electricitymap_twitter/readme.md

 # What does this repo do?

-The code tweets every 6 hours [here](https://twitter.com/european_grid) a comparaison for 2 countries of their electricity mix.
+The code tweets every 6 hours [here](https://twitter.com/european_grid) a comparaison between 2 countries of their electricity mix.